Penny: Antiquity

-The medieval silver penny was modeled on similar coins in antiquity, such as the Greek drachma, the Carthaginian shekel, and the Roman denarius.
+The medieval silver penny was modelled on similar coins in antiquity, such as the Greek drachma, the Carthaginian shekel, and the Roman denarius.
 Forms of these seem to have reached as far as Norway and Sweden.
 The use of Roman currency in Britain, seems to have fallen off after the Roman withdrawal and subsequent Saxon invasions.

 Frankish Empire

 Charlemagne's father Pepin the Short instituted a major currency reform around AD 755, aiming to reorganize Francia's previous silver standard with a standardized .940-fine denier (denarius) weighing 1⁄240 pound.
 (As the Carolingian pound seems to have been about 489.5 grams, each penny weighed about 2 grams.)
 Around 790, Charlemagne introduced a new .950 or .960-fine penny with a smaller diameter.
-Surviving specimens have an average weight of 1.70 grams, although some estimate the original ideal mass at 1.76 grams.
+Surviving specimens have an average weight of 1.70 grams, although some estimate the original intended mass at 1.76 grams.
 But despite the purity and quality of these pennies, they were often rejected by traders throughout the Carolingian period, in favor of the gold coins used elsewhere; this led to repeated legislation against such refusal, to accept the king's currency.